canonical/microceph/docs/how-to/service-placement.rst

 * MON (`Monitor service`_)
 * MDS (`Metadata service`_)
 * MGR (`Manager service`_)

+Cluster designs that call for extra service instances, however, can be satisfied by manual means.
+In addition to the above-listed services, the following service can also be added on a node:

 * RGW (`RADOS Gateway service`_)

-Cluster designs that call for additional service instances however can be satisfied by manual means.

 This is the purpose of the :command:`enable` command.
 It manually enables a new instance of a service on a node.